khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 name: Iconography
 ---

-Note: Icons have recently been refreshed to be more balanced with other UI elements while addressing other considerations.
-Updates to the following guidelines are forthcoming.
-Read more about the changes in this [blog post](https://about.gitlab.com/blog/2021/12/17/hey-icons-lighten-up/) and take some time to familiarize yourself with the new icons in the [GitLab SVGs project](https://gitlab-org.gitlab.io/gitlab-svgs/).

 One of our values is to create a distinct GitLab personality that is strong and consistent.
 Iconography is a powerful visual cue to the user and should reflect our particular sense of style.

 Icons take inspiration from elements expressed as part of the GitLab brand.